Last Updated on

 We see the first Korean market, Namdaemun Market.
 It’s nice but the prices are not as low as we would have expected in a market.
-Seems a bit like a sort of tourist trap.
+It seems a bit like a sort of tourist trap.
 We wanted to try the fried mandu but they wanted 1 euro for 1 dumpling, no way, we are still living on the 90 Euros that in the meanwhile became 40, still a couple of days before getting the rent money.

 Just in front of the mandou stall, there’s that of a funny guy who prepares sweet little things, he makes a thin dough (like “angel hair”) and then fries it.
 He has thick glasses and speaks like a machine as he prepares in a quirky English-Korean.
 Sort of market-rap.

 1b – Wild camping in Seoul

 Tonight Justin could not accommodate us, he had other guests for the weekend.
 We sleep in a city park on a mat found in the nearby gazebo… Korea is so free camping friendly that is easy to wild camp even inside its capital.

 We wake up late, eat a slice of pizza and a gimbap at the 7eleven and take a subway ride into town.

 2 – Gyeonbok imperial palace

 We go visit one of the imperial palaces, Gyeongbok.
 After China, it’s difficult to be impressed but really it is quite nice.
 It was mostly destroyed during the Japanese occupation so it’s basically a replica.